16 Ways to Improve Communication in the Workplace

 Notice how people communicate with others.
 Get to know the strengths and weaknesses of their communication skills.
 Pay attention to the platforms they like to use.
 Ask them about the ones they like least.
 This way, it's easier to have purposeful conversations in places where people can respond in a positive, helpful, energized way.

-15. Follow up on expectations.
+15. Follow up on agreements.

 Regular check-ins on how projects are proceeding are a great way to maintain improved workplace communication.
 People will have a convenient time and place to ask questions.
-They'll remain clear about deadlines and what's expected for the finished project.
+They'll remain clear about deadlines and what's needed for the finished project.

-16. Talk it out, one-on-one.
+16. Talk it out, 1-on-1.

 Sometimes just talking about it is the most efficient way to gain alignment.
-Set up regular feedback sessions and recurring meetings where you connect with people to find out how projects are going, their opinions on operational processes, constructive feedback or criticism – whatever's on their minds.
-It's also an opportunity to get to know them, ask questions and show you care.
+Set up regular feedback sessions and recurring meetings where you connect with people to find out how projects are going, their opinions on operational processes, constructive feedback or criticism — whatever's on their minds.
+It's also an opportunity to get to know them, ask questions, and show you care.

-• You'll see greater alignment and faster agreements,
+• See greater alignment and faster agreements

-• Spend less time clarifying and unwinding miscommunication,
+• Spend less time clarifying and unwinding miscommunication

-• Experience fewer missed deadlines,
+• Experience fewer missed deadlines

-Ninety is built to transform the way you communicate through meetings, documented processes, assignments, data, roles and responsibilities, feedback and more.
+Ninety is built to transform the way you communicate through meetings, documented processes, assignments, data, RARs, feedback, and more.
+Find out how Ninety can help you easily improve communication in the workplace right now with tools built to elevate your team.